 Furthermore, if a defective product causes a swimming pool accident, the injured party may have a claim against the manufacturer or distributor under product liability law.
 Common swimming pool defects include drain and pump defects, which can cause swimmers to become entrapped due to suction.
 Additionally, defects in diving boards, ladders and slides can cause them to fail, which can lead to injuries for people using them.
 Even a pool’s filter can cause injury.
 Defects in pool filters may also cause explosions due to the compressed air inside, launching shrapnel that poses a serious injury threat.

-What Do I Do If I Suffer Injury in a DC, Virginia or Maryland Pool Accident?
+What Do I Do If I Suffer Injury in a Northern Virginia Pool Accident?

-If you or a loved one has been injured or killed in a swimming pool accident, then contact the Virginia, Maryland and Washington, D.C. premises liability lawyers at Koonz McKenney Johnson & DePaolis LLP today for a free case evaluation.
+If you or a loved one has been injured or killed in any swimming pool accidents, then contact the Northern Virginia premises liability lawyers at Koonz McKenney Johnson & DePaolis LLP today for a free case evaluation.

 Our law firm operates on contingency fees.
 This means that if our personal injury lawyers decide to take on your swimming pool injury case, we will cover all upfront costs related to the legal proceedings.
 Additionally, if we are unsuccessful in winning your case, you will owe us nothing.
-We have law offices in Washington, D.C. as well as Fairfax, Virginia, and Greenbelt, Maryland.
-You can reach us by filling out our online contact form in addition to calling one of our three locations.
+We have a law office in Northern Virginia and you can reach us by filling out our online contact form in addition to calling one of our three locations.